KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

 C++ functions
 **************

-The main purpose of the framework is to be effieicnt and fast.
+The main purpose of the framework is to be efficient and fast.
 Therefore it is essential to write clear and fast C++ functions, with as little overhead as possible.
 We try to enforce the following minimal requirements for new functions:

 * If possible, no jitting should be used.
 Although RDataFrames support jitted functions, this should be avoided if possible, since a jitted function can not be optimized at compile time and will slow down the execution time of the framework.